DylanBaine/laravel-starter/README.md

 # Laravel Starter

+Install by running this command, replacing "project-name" with the folder you want your project to be in `git clone https://github.com/DylanBaine/laravel-starter.git --bare project-name`

+## Used Packages

 This is a starter repo for any laravel project that uses the following services:

 -   [Laravel Sail](https://laravel.com/docs/10.x/sail)